Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-3/Error_after_linking.md

 **Expected**

-The error icon should appear on the link in the row of linked channel in the RHS of MS Teams sync plugin on MM.
+The error icon should appear on the link in the row of linked channel in `list of linked channels` in the RHS of MS Teams sync plugin on MM.